aryanzero/goilets/README.md

 # goilets
-This is my app for learning ielts and having real time access to speaking with native speakers to improve speaking session which is our main selling point: goielts app.
+Introducing GoIELTS, the premier app designed to revolutionize your IELTS learning experience.
+Our innovative platform provides comprehensive resources for mastering the IELTS exam, coupled with real-time access to native speakers for personalized speaking practice sessions—making it your ultimate tool for exam preparation.
+Built using React Native, GoIELTS offers seamless performance and compatibility across both Android and iOS devices, ensuring that users can access our cutting-edge features anytime, anywhere.